jesse-ai/docs/docs/docs/strategies/api.md

 ## time

+The current execution timestamp (UTC) of the strategy, which  means one of two things:

-The current UTC timestamp.
-In other words, the closing time of the current candle.
+- The closing time of the current candle as it gets available
+- The current time for any occuring [event](./events.html) e.g. `on_open_position`

 **Return Type**: int